ssh4net/MeshRepair/docs/blender-addon-guide.md

 # MeshRepair for Blender - User Guide

-> **Seamless mesh repair integrated directly into your Blender workflow**
+> Blender addon for mesh hole detection and filling

-MeshRepair for Blender brings professional-grade hole filling and mesh cleanup directly into Blender's interface.
-No need to export, repair externally, and re-import—just select your mesh and click repair.
+MeshRepair for Blender integrates the MeshRepair engine directly into Blender's interface, providing access to hole detection and filling operations from the sidebar panel.
+This guide covers installation, configuration, and usage.

 ![Blender Addon Banner](images/blender-banner-placeholder.png)
 *<!-- PLACEHOLDER: Hero image showing the addon panel in Blender with a repaired mesh -->*